 This recipe uses;

-- oats – use rolled oats also known as porridge oats give the best results..
-Instant breakfast cereal oats won’t work well as they don’t give a nice texture.
+- oats – Use rolled oats, also known as porridge oats give the best results..
+Instant breakfast cereal oats won’t work well, as they don’t give a nice texture.
 Jumbo oats are too large and will make the cereal bars too crumbly.

-- golden syrup – wonderfully sticky and golden.
+- Golden syrup – wonderfully sticky and golden.
 This adds sweetness and prevents the oats bars from being brittle, a bit ‘snappy’ and dense in texture.
 It isn’t available everywhere in the world but you could substitute light corn syrup instead.

 - sugar– for sweetness.
 Use Muscovado or light brown sugar.
 Their caramel flavours combine with the other flavours in the flapjack.